maxadamo/galera-wizard/README.md

 In the directory ```files``` you'll find a server.cnf example for MariaDB Cluster (working with either version 10 and 5.5) to be put inside ```/etc/my.cnf.d/```

-The configuration files contain puppet variables.
-If you don't have puppet you'll remove the 'erb' extension and fill the variables manually.

 Prologue:
 =========